sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.4 Lasso Regression

-Same resource I highly benefited from above during the Ridge Regression part covers the [Lasso Regression](https://www.mygreatlearning.com/blog/understanding-of-lasso-regression/#lassoregression)
+Same resource I highly benefited from above during the Ridge Regression part covers the [Lasso Regression](https://www.mygreatlearning.com/blog/understanding-of-lasso-regression/#lassoregression).
 As they state on the website: Lasso regression is a regularization technique.
 It is used over regression methods for a more accurate prediction.
 This model uses shrinkage.
 Shrinkage is where data values are shrunk towards a central point as the mean.
 The lasso procedure encourages simple, sparse models (i.e. models with fewer parameters).
-This particular type of regression is well-suited for models showing high levels of multicollinearity or when you want to automate certain parts of model selection, like variable selection/parameter elimination.
+This particular type of regression is well-suited for models showing high levels of multicollinearity or when we want to automate certain parts of model selection, like variable selection/parameter elimination.

 Lasso Regression uses L1 regularization technique.
 It is used when we have more number of features because it automatically performs feature selection.